ibm-cloud-architecture/refarch-kc/README.md

 The ships may be organized into Fleets but for the main purposes of discussing how shipment orders are managed and tracked for the "simplified" container example we are analysing, it is probably sufficient to think in terms of a single fleet of container ships.

-A ship record is created when a new ship is commissioned, joins the fleet and becomes available to carry containers as part of he shipping service.
+A ship record is created when a new ship is commissioned, joins the fleet and becomes available to carry containers as part of the shipping service.
 We can think to this as being triggered by some "New ship event" on the event bus.

 Each ship record will carry attributes of the ship including its full name and registry.
 A very important attribute from the point of view of processing shipment orders and quote requests is the carrying capacity of the ship.
 How many containers can it carry on any voyage.
 We can book shipments only if there will be space available to carry them on the ship.